datarightplus/datarightplus-banking-bulk-transactions-v1/draft-authors-datarightplus-banking-bulk-transactions-v1.md

 ## Action Status Metadata

-Defined within [@!DATARIGHTPLUS-REDOCLY] as `MetaActionStatusV1` this schema provides a high level status of the action, in this case the Bulk Banking Transaction Detail List request as follows:
+Defined within [@!DATARIGHTPLUS-REDOCLY-ID2] as `MetaRequestBankingTransactionDetailListV1` this schema provides a high level status of the action, in this case the Bulk Banking Transaction Detail List request as follows:

 | Attribute           | Requirement  | Type               | Description                                                                                                                                                                                           |
 |---------------------|--------------|--------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|